-Credit for courses taken elsewhere: The department will apply toward the psychology major most broad-based courses in Introduction to Psychology taken at accredited colleges and universities.
+CREDIT FOR COURSES TAKEN ELSEWHERE: The department will apply toward the psychology major most broad-based courses in Introduction to Psychology taken at accredited colleges and universities.
 Students with an Advanced Placement score of 4 or 5 on the Psychology examination or with an International Baccalaureate Psychology exam score of 6 or 7 will be placed out of Introduction to Psychology.
-In addition to Introductory Psychology, the department will accept a maximum of three upper division psychology courses taken at other institutions and passed with grades of C or better toward the completion of a Psychology major.
+In addition to Introductory Psychology, the department will accept a maximum of two psychology courses taken at other institutions and passed with grades of C or better toward the completion of the Psychology major.
 Please consult with your academic advisor and the department chair for course approval.
 Students transferring from another institution in the junior year or students who have taken a leave up absence for more than 1 semester may transfer Introductory Psychology and up to four other psychology courses, with approval from the department chair.

-INTERDEPARTMENTAL MAJOR IN COGNITIVE SCIENCE: See Department listing.
+INTERDEPARTMENTAL MAJOR IN COGNITIVE SCIENCE: See Cognitive Science Department listing.

 HONORS: Honors in Psychology may be awarded to qualified students.
 Eligible students are those who have earned an overall college grade point average of 3.25 or better and a grade point average in Psychology of 3.5 or better, and completed an empirical project that demonstrates the student's psychological sophistication, intellectual creativity, and research skills, culminating in an APA-style manuscript.
 Only courses completed at Occidental are used to calculate grade point average.
-Consult the departmental webpage for information pertaining to the honors proposal, thesis readers, enrollment expectations, and the evaluation process including critical dates
+Consult the Psychology Department Moodle website for information pertaining to the honors proposal, thesis readers, enrollment expectations, and the evaluation process including critical dates